atsheehan/curriculum/lessons/activerecord-associations/activerecord-associations.md

-In this unit, you'll begin to work with associations - a way of dividing data rationally among multiple tables.
+In this article we'll begin to work with associations in ActiveRecord.

 ### Learning Goals